-Depending on the kind of surgery or procedure you had, you might go to the Post-Anesthetic Care Unit (P.A.C.U. or Recovery Room) or return directly to the Surgical Day Care area.
-Your anesthesiologist lets you know if you are going directly back to Ambulatory Care.
+You return to the Post-Anesthetic Care Unit (P.A.C.U. or Recovery Room).

 In the Post-Anesthetic Care Unit

 - Expect to stay here for 30 minutes or longer, depending on your surgery. - You are not able to have visitors at this time. - During this time, nurses: - Check your blood pressure, pulse, breathing, temperature, and surgery site. - Ask you about your pain and give pain medicine as needed. - Ask you to do some deep breathing and coughing as well as some leg exercises. - When you are ready, we move you to the Surgical Day Care area.